Memor1es/machines/README.md

 - [x] Buy Fruit / Juice at Fruit Stand      | | Acheter des Fruit / Jus dans les Stand de Fruits

 # [EN] Drinking Fountains, Fruit Stand, Coffee & Vending Machines   [ Script Using ESX ]
-Created by Selene Desna on August 13, 2020 for [ Holliday's RP https://discord.gg/rzPAeFr ]

 This Script need your database to have a coffee item and the three item you want in the vending machines.
 To use the Drinking Fountains you will need esx_status : [ github.com/esx-framework/esx_status ]